-Older People are able to live independently the communit with an improve quality of life y ar We live longer healthier lives nd have reduce health inequalities We live longer healthier lives nd have reduce health inequalities --- ------ --- -- --- --
+Older People are able to live independently in the community with an improved quality of life

+We live longer healthier lives and have reduced health inequalities

+We live longer healthier lives and have reduced health inequalities

 The current LOIP and Community Planning Partnership's Locality Plans are currently under review.
 The Community Planning Partnership has agreed that the LOIP should focus on the 'added value' that the CPP can bring to issues, build on the value of working collaboratively whilst not duplicating activity that is currently ongoing.
 The new LOIP will therefore focus on the following four pillars: